monarc-project/monarc-packer/README.md

 *packer_virtualbox-iso_virtualbox-iso_sha512.checksum* respectively.

-The variable *GITHUB_AUTH_TOKEN* is only required if you want to upload the generated virtual machine to GitHub and may be required during the building (composer may need this token in order to install PHP libraries).
+The variable *GITHUB_AUTH_TOKEN* is only required if you want to upload the generated virtual machine on GitHub and may be required during the building process (composer may need this token in order to install PHP libraries).